Commercial Services Agreement

 Limitations of Phone or Business Hosted Voice Service.

-- E911 Calls Placed Using the Business Hosted Voice Service.
+c.
+E911 Calls Placed Using the Business Hosted Voice Service.
 911 calls placed using the Business Hosted Voice Service will take a longer time to route to the Public Safety Answering Point ("PSAP").
 A 911 call placed using the Business Hosted Voice Service will first be routed to a third-party call center.
-A live operator will answer the call and then forward the call onto the appropriate PSAP based on the location you provide verbally to the operator.
-If you are not able to provide your location, the operator will forward the call to the appropriate PSAP based on your registered physical location.
+A live operator will answer the call and then forward the call onto the appropriate PSAP based on the location Customerprovides verbally to the operator.
+If Customee is not able to provide Customer’s location, the operator will forward the call to the appropriate PSAP based on Customer’s registered physical location.
 The operator will then provide location and call back number information to the PSAP operator and then transfer the call to the PSAP operator.
 Routing 911 calls in this manner means that such calls will take longer to be connected to the PSAP than calls routed through traditional wireline, wireless or VoIP services.

 Suddenlink is also not responsible for any infringement or invasion of the right of privacy of any person or persons, caused or claimed to have been caused, directly or indirectly, by the installation, operation, failure to operate, maintenance, removal, presence, condition, occasion or use of E911 service and the equipment associated therewith, or by any Services furnished by Suddenlink including, but not limited to, the identification of the telephone number, address or name associated with the phone used by the party or parties accessing E911 service, and which arise out of the negligence or other wrongful acts of Suddenlink, Customer, its users, agencies or municipalities, or the employees or agents of any of them.